vecora/ds-vecora/docs/introduction.md

 Based on <a href="https://getbootstrap.com/">Bootstrap 4</a>.

 Bootstrap has a class name convention where all classes are prefixed whatever they belong to.
-We <em>do not</em> use the same class name convention for our own classes [we use something similar to Semantic UI].
+We <em>do not</em> use the same class name convention for our own classes [we use something similar to Semantic UI]. <- Bootstrap will be phased out and naming convention will be transitioned to BEM.

 ## Starter template